Azure/java-aks-aca-dapr-workshop/docs/modules/Module2/index.md

    mvn spring-boot:run
    ```

-You should see the same logs as before.
+You should see the same logs as **Assignment 1**.
 Obviously, the behavior of the application is exactly the same as before.

 ## Step 3: Debug Dapr applications in Eclipse

-The steps below are tailered to debug TrafficControlService, but would be the same for debugging any Dapr application in Eclipse.
+The steps below are tailored to debug TrafficControlService, but would be the same for debugging any Dapr application in Eclipse.

 1. Click `Run > External Tools > External Tools Configuration..`
 2. Click `New Launch Configuration` icon